skgrange/smonitor/README.md

   - `sites`: Stores information of monitoring locations/facilities such as names, identifiers, addresses, and coordinates.
 This table can be a spatial-table.
   - `aggregations`: Stores information of aggregation functions and methods.
   - `summaries`: Stores information of what aggregations should be preformed on processes.
-  - `invalidation`: Stores date ranges where a process is considered invalid.
+  - `invalidations`: Stores date ranges where a process is considered invalid.
 An optional component and is used only when source data obviously contains errors.
   - `observations`: Stores measurement data as well as the aggregations of measurement data.